Spidees/SCUM-ServerManager/README.md

 - Always run as Administrator
 - Use `startserver.bat` for clean startup/restart logic
-- Configure Discord/webhook fields with empty arrays if not used
+- Configure Discord fields with empty arrays if not used
 - Monitor `SCUM-Server-Automation.log` for errors and status
 - Test Discord commands and notifications after setup
 - Adjust FPS/backup/restart settings for your community size and hardware